co-vid-communication/co-vid-communication.github.io/device_prep.md

 - In the settings, check the device’s Android version.
 If it’s under 4.4, we cannot use it as it is.
 So stop here and move on to another device.
 - An update may be available for this device but you should only spend time looking for and applying an update if there are no other devices to process.
 - If working through a batch, setting up newer models first is more likely to go smoother; older models may require extra steps or Googling.
+#### Android: To check your version:
+ 1. From the slide down menu open your settings (gear wheel).
+ 2. Scroll to the bottom to find 'About Phone/Tablet'
+ 3. If Android version is 4.4 or greater, it can be used for this project.
+ 4. If you are able, remove any SIM card and perform a factory reset of the device before donation to clear your information (Usually in settings under Backup & Reset).

+### Device Version Checking
+#### iPhone / iPad: To check your version:
+ 1. Go to Settings > General > About
+ 2. In the About page, find the Software Version.
+ 3. If it is 10.0 or greater, it can be used for this project.
+ 4. If you are able, remove any SIM card and perform a factory reset of the device before donation to clear your information (Usually in settings under Backup & Reset).

 ### Step 2 - Charge device
 - Ensure the device has significant charge, suggest > 50%, and leave connected for the rest of the process if possible.